nf-core/sarek/doc/TSV.md

 - `bam` is the bam file
 - `bai` is the index

+All examples are given for a normal/tumor pair.
+If no tumors are listed in the TSV file, then the workflow will proceed as if it was a single normal sample instead of a normal/tumor pair.

 # Example TSV file for a normal/tumor pair with FASTQ files

 In this sample for the normal case there are 3 read groups, and 2 for the tumor.
 It is recommended to add the absolute path of the paired FASTQ files, but relative path should work also.
 Note, the delimiter is the tab (\t) character: